DavyBello/ski-master-ts/README.md

   1. Implemented Pause functionality (ESC)
   2. Implemented Reload functionality (R)
   3. Deployed to cloud (https://ski-master.netlify.app)
+  4. could not add tests due to time constraints 😞
   ```
   * Tell us how to run it, either locally or through a cloud provider.
   ```